raystack/raccoon/docs/docs/concepts/architecture.md

 Cons:

 - Potential data-loss and the clients do not get a chance to retry/resend the events.
-The possiblity of data-loss occurs when the kafka borker cluster is facing a downtime.
+The possibility of data-loss occurs when the kafka broker cluster is facing a downtime.

 ### EVENT_ACK = 1